zediogoviana/zediogoviana.github.io/content/about.md

 description="""
 Hello there!

-My name is José Diogo Viana, but everyone calls me **/(Zé|Diogo)/**.
+My name is José Diogo Viana, but everyone calls me /(Zé|Diogo)/.

-I'm based in Portugal 🇵🇹 and at the moment I work at **[finiam](https://finiam.com)**, helping with the mission to change the financial world, by working with other businesses to launch their products to market.
+I'm based in Portugal 🇵🇹 and at the moment I work at finiam, helping with the mission to change the financial world, by working with other businesses to launch their products to market.
 """
 +++